 We want to get this to every MP, MSP and AM in the country.
 If you agree with our demands, please make sure your political representative sees a copy.

-Woman’s Place UK is a group of people from a range of backgrounds including trade unions, women’s organisations, academia and the NHS.
+Woman’s Place UK is a group of women from a range of backgrounds including trade unions, women’s organisations, academia and the NHS.
 We are united by our belief that women’s hard-won rights must be defended.

 We are against all forms of discrimination.
 We believe in the right of everyone to live their lives free from discrimination and harassment.
 Women face entrenched and endemic structural inequality.
 This is reflected, for example, in the high levels of sexual harassment and violence against women and girls; the ‘gender’ pay gap; discrimination at work.
 This is why sex is a protected characteristic in the Equality Act (2010) which we believe must be defended.